 Every student pursuing a degree in Political Science & Government has to take a look at University of Michigan - Ann Arbor.
 Students from the Political Science & Government major at University of Michigan - Ann Arbor get 12.9% more than the typical graduate with the same degree.
-The location in a main city is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.
+With over 20,000 undergraduates, University of Michigan - Ann Arbor is among the biggest schools in the U.S..

 U of Michigan has an outstanding student-to-faculty ratio of 12:1, so students have lots of chances to work with their teachers.
 Students from outside the U.S. need not be worried about feeling out of place since 7.1% of U of Michigan's students originate from countries outside the U.S..
 Go on a virtual tour to explore U of Michigan.

 The University of Texas at Austin is among your best bets if you're planning on studying Political Science & Government.
 Political Science majors from The University of Texas at Austin receive an earnings boost of about 14.3% above the typical income of Political Science graduates.
 The University of Texas at Austin is among the largest schools in Texas.